There are 7 liquor licence categories in NSW.

-- Standard liquor store trading hours are 5am to midnight Monday to Saturday, and 10am to 10pm on Sunday.
-Applications for extended trading hours on a Sunday are subject to a Community Impact Statement.
+- Standard liquor store trading hours are 5am to 10pm Monday to Saturday, and 10am to 10pm on Sunday.
+Applications for extended trading hours on a Sunday morning are subject to a Community Impact Statement.

 - Takeaway sales are not permitted on Good Friday and Christmas Day.
-Packaged liquor licences cannot trade between midnight and 5am on any day.
+Packaged liquor licences cannot trade between 10pm and 5am on any day.